f3d-app/f3d/doc/user/COMMANDS.md

 `add_files_or_set_hdri [path/to/file1] [path/to/file2]`: A specific command that will process each files and either, `set_hdri` if the provided file uses a recognised HDR extension or `add_files` otherwise.
 Take one or more files as arguments.
 eg: `add_files_or_set_hdri /path/to/dragon.vtu /path/to/file.hdr`.

+## Command Script (`--command-script`)

+F3D provides a feature to load and execute commands from a script file using the `--command-script` CLI option.
+This allows users to automate a sequence of commands by listing them in a plain text file.
+eg: `--command-script path/to/command_script.txt`.

 ## Command syntax

 Command syntax is similar to bash, as in they will be split by "token" to be processed.